-Landing a gig working Frendly Gathering I jumped on the opportunity and headed my way up to Vermont.
-The crew I slowly got to meet over a week where a mix of individuals from construction workers, actors, athletes, entrepreneurs and kids like me traveling working festivals.
-Their was a family atmosphere as many have worked the festival in years past.
-Working with the sustainability crew it was no different.
-Once the work was done the back porch of the lodge was where decompression was essential.
+Landing a gig working Friendly Gathering, I jumped on the opportunity and headed my way up to Vermont.
+The crew I slowly got to meet over the course of a week were a mix of individuals from construction workers, actors, athletes, entrepreneurs and kids like me traveling and working festivals.
+There was a family atmosphere as many have worked the festival in years past.
+Working with the sustainability crew was no different.
+Once the work was done, decompressing on the back porch of the lodge was essential.
 Telling stories, running around with sparklers and playing pin the tail on the donkey.
-Not before chugging champagne, getting spun and then Kris spiriting champagne on your face (if being tipsy and dizzy wasn’t disorientating enough).
-Nevertheless, there hospitality and generosity was a welcome sign to a tight knit group.
+Not before chugging champagne, getting spun and then Kris spitting champagne on your face (if being tipsy and dizzy wasn’t disorientating enough).
+Nevertheless, their hospitality and generosity was a welcome sign to a tight knit group.